Jonasdoubleyou/docker-demoen/k8s-docs/terminology.md

 # Kubernetes Terminology

+## How to read this document

+Some chapters contain _Advanced_ sections containing far-reaching information on how some of the core principles of Kubernetes are put into practice.
+It is not required for the full understanding of the core principles described in this document and may be skipped especially by readers who are not yet familiar with Kubernetes.

 ## Base terms

 ### Pods

-- Logical unit of a set of containers/Composed of one or more containers
-- Each pod has an ip address, networking rules and exposed pods
+A _pod_ is the smallest deployable compute unit that can be managed and created in a Kubernetes cluster.
+It is composed of one or more containers, has an IP address and networking rules assigned to it, and is always assigned to exactly one node which must be determined at creation time and cannot be changed later on.

 ### Deployment